 This culminated in the V12 BRM after the fabulous BRM V16.

-A list of the drivers who drove these cars reads like a Who’s Who of every famous racing driver of the time.
+A list of the drivers who drove these cars reads like a Who’s Who of famous racing drivers of the time.

 The enamel’s National colours of red white and blue are as vibrant as the day the banshee wail of that famous V16 BRM engine was first heard in the testing sheds at Folkingham Airfield.

-This key ring can be ordered from the ordering section on the web site.
+This key ring can be ordered in the BRM section of the website shop.